sib-swiss/kgsteward/doc/yamldoc.md

     repository_id: TEST
 ```

 * __`username`__ - The name of a user with write access-rights in the triplestore.
-This key is optional and the user is prompted for it if it is not defined
+This key is optional and it if it absent the serve is expected to be accessed in write more without authentication.
+For example:

 ```{yaml}
     username: admin